openshift/openshift-origin-design/designs/administrator/future-openshift/cluster-settings/index.md

 - To surface recommended versions in the next available channel, users must switch to the channel by clicking the `Pencil` next to `Channel`.
 If no other channels are available the gray line will not be visible.
 At this time the visualization only supports surfacing one additional channel.

 ![Channel visualization - recommended version popover](img/recommended-channel.png)
-- Clicking on the recommended version, in this case the `4.3.22 dot`, will surface a popover with recommended minor release information and a direct link to documentation.
+- Clicking on the recommended version, in this case the `4.3.22 dot`, will surface a popover with recommended minor release information and a direct link to release notes.

 ![Channel visualization - “+ more” popover](img/more-channels.png)
-- Clicking `+ More` will surface a popover that lists out all versions (between the current version and recommended version) in a table with direct links to documentation.
+- Clicking `+ More` will surface a popover that lists out all versions (between the current version and recommended version) in a table with direct links to release notes.

 ![Channel visualization - “+ more” modal](img/modal.png)
 - In the case that there are more than 5 versions available (between the current version and recommended version), clicking `+ More` will surface a modal.

-## Updating a Channel and Viewing the in Progress Checklist
+## Updating a Channel and Viewing the In Progress Checklist

 It was important to provide more transparency to the user when an update is in progress.
 The mockups below illustrate the steps a user takes to update to a minor release in their current channel, and surfaces the in progress checklist that allows users to see the status of the update in real time.